2004 2005 2006 2007 2008 2009 2010 2011 2012

 none of their businessí.
 Empowered women donít permit their own kind to be raped and so it is in Aboriginal traditions.
 Rape arrived with Europeans.
 A propensity

-to violence has already been largely contained with the empowerment of women; there remains the provision of a womenís legislature to ensure closure.
+to violence has already been largely contained with the equitable empowerment of women; there remains the provision of a womenís legislature to ensure closure.

 13 January, 2013

 The dismantling of male privilege, not the inequitable distribution of wealth male privilege commands, is the remedy for problems in the

 is already advanced and essentially at cause of progressive reforms in the Middle East and globally.
 Yet the indifference to women in this article is palpable; of

 3914 words, 34 are devoted to women, the majority of which characterise women as male attendants with the claim women ďhave been taking their scarf pins to help